Skip to content

 So I built a gatekeeper.

-This is the part that people miss about AI-generated code: it looks right.
+This is the part people miss about AI-generated code: it looks right.
 It types right.
 It's confidently, beautifully wrong.

 The factory floor